KeflerExe/Symbols-Alphabets-and-Strings/README.md

 Theres 5 operations implemented:

-**Length **: write to the output file the length of each input string.
+**1. Length**: write to the output file the length of each input string.
 That is the output file associated to the input of the previous example would be the following:
 5
 7
 4

-**Inverse**: write in the output file the inverse of each input string.
+**2. Inverse**: write in the output file the inverse of each input string.
 In in this case, the output will be as follows:

 babba